reflex-dev/reflex-web/blog/2024-03-21-reflex-architecture.md

 ---
 author: Nikhil Rao
 date: 2024-03-21
-title: Building a Pure Python Web Framework
+title: Designing a Pure Python Web Framework
 description: A look at how Reflex works under the hood.
 image: /blog/python.png
 ---